luohancfd/CFCFD-NG/doc/sphinx/eilmer3.rst

   $ make clean

-It should be noted that the e3mpi.exe executable is able to run radiation transport calculations in parallel when either the `optically thin' or `tangent slab' models are implemented, however a specific blocking layout is required for the `tangent slab' model.
+It should be noted that the e3mpi.exe executable is able to run radiation transport calculations in parallel when either the "optically thin" or "tangent slab" models are implemented, however a specific blocking layout is required for the "tangent slab" model.
 See the radiatively coupled Hayabusa simulation in $HOME/cfcfd3/examples/eilmer3/2D/hayabusa for an example of this blocking layout.